allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 - Physical resources are underutilized.
 - Physical resources have not the best price-to-performance ratio.
-- Configuration of the Dataflow job is not optimal and could be optimized.
+- Configuration of the Dataflow job is suboptimal and could be optimized.

 My goal will be to check those hypotheses.